 Additional "Improvers" coaching

 If you'd like some help with any aspect of your archery you can complete this short 'Coaching requirement' questionnaire - it will be sent to the coaches.
-Or you can ask any of the coaches (Paul, Dave, Gary, Jeff) about anything anytime at the field - they're always happy to help.
+Or you can ask any of the coaches (Paul & Gary) about anything, anytime at the field - they're always happy to help.

 In preparation for this course, see the excellent "Improve #1, #2, #3" videos (point 6) on our Archery Performance page.
 When you discuss your needs with the coaches this will help them assess your application and progress.

 We welcome students wishing to use archery towards their DoE award.
 This is our DoE guidance document (pdf, 180kb).

 If you are considering purchasing equipment, you should first read this document (pdf, 3.5Mb) and talk to a coach.
 However, we strongly recommend that you DO NOT buy a bow until after finishing the course and asking advice from a coach.
 This is because your upper body strength will develop with practice and matching arrows to bow draw weight is essential to achieve an efficient and effective set up.
 We can also discuss and advise you on what equipment you may want to consider and how to ensure you get the best for your ability and money.
 Don't forget that new members can hire bows, arrows, etc from the Club for the 1st 6 months of membership so there's no rush to buy.

 You may also be able to find some suitable used equipment from the Club for your initial needs - an inexpensive way to get you started.